UllernJ/Alchidle/README.md

 ## Todo

-- Make combat more balanced

-- Infusions
+- Infusions (add more info and make them more useful)

-- Should Alchemy be a resource or only workers?
+- Rework alchemy, invent new resource.

-- More research
+- More research (Some shit should be the same research with some form of count, multiplier

 - Handle insane big numbers -> CHECK OUT ARRAY HANDLING